How do you eat an elephant? One bite at a time. You’ve probably heard this joke before about solving complex problems. It relates to risk, too.

 As a software company, RiskLens has built a platform on top of the FAIR model.
 Like tax software, the RiskLens platform systematically guides risk analysts through a FAIR analysis with data points collected from your business and pre-populated loss tables compiled from data from your industry and embedded in the application.

 The application runs this data through the FAIR model and outputs easy-to-understand reporting so executives can see risk exposure in financial terms.
-Like this chart, showing average risk (or loss exposure) by department.
-Or the one at the top of the page, projecting reduction in risk from a cybersecurity investment.
+Like this chart, showing a range of risk (or probable loss exposure) for email compromise via phishing.
+Or the one below of the page, comparing reduction in risk from various cybersecurity investments.

 With these estimates in hand, your team can make well informed decisions on how or if to invest in cybersecurity measures.